Shannon Boswell

 3. HiSET Options Coordinator - monitor for compliance and provide technical assistance and training to HiSET Options Coordinators.

-Emily Fuller is the Adult Education (AE) Program Specialist and HiSET Coordinator in the Career, Technical, and Adult Education Unit at the Office of Public Instruction (OPI).
-Emily assists the State Director/State HiSET Administrator in developing best practices and training for AE and HiSET programs.
+Emily Fuller is the Adult Education Program Specialist and High School Equivalency Coordinator in the Career, Technical, and Adult Education Unit at the Office of Public Instruction (OPI).
+Emily assists the Adult Education Director/High School Equivalency Administrator in developing best practices and training for local programs.
 Her position also monitors compliance with Federal, State, and Vendor policies.
 Emily joined the OPI in 2016 and moved into her current position in 2018.
-Prior to her position at the OPI, Emily was the general manager at a busy restaurant where she developed her strong customer service skills.
+Before her position at the OPI, Emily was the general manager at a busy restaurant, where she developed strong customer service skills.
 In 2014, Emily earned her Bachelor of Science in Psychology (MSU Bozeman) and also holds an Associate Degree in Mental Health Direct Care (UM Helena).
-These areas of study have given her insight into human behavior as well as a good understanding of statistics.
+These areas of study have provided her with insight into human behavior, as well as a solid understanding of statistics.